aantron/ocaml.org/data/planet/janestreet/do-you-love-dev-tools-come-work-at-jane-street.md

 source:
 ---

-<p>In the last few years, we&rsquo;ve spent more and more effort working on developer
+<p>In the last few years, we’ve spent more and more effort working on developer
-tools, to the point where we now have a tools-and-compilers group devoted to the area, for which we&rsquo;re actively hiring.</p>
+tools, to the point where we now have a tools-and-compilers group devoted to the area, for which we’re actively hiring.</p>